 Wet working conditions must be avoided.
-If it cannot be avoided, special safety measures are required and must be defined by an Electrical Expert.
+If it cannot be avoided, special safety measures are required and must be defined by the Electrical Expert.

-12.2.4.2 Work on buildings - electrical installations
+11.2.4.2 Work on buildings - electrical installations

-The person carrying out major electrical work on building installations, which might have an effect on people working in this area or operation must sign the E-ELT construction site "Permit for Work on Electrical Installation" and implement the appropriate lockout/tagout procedure.
+The person carrying out major electrical work on building installations, which might have an effect on people working in this area or operation must sign the ESO "Permit for Work on Electrical Installation" and implement the appropriate lockout/tagout procedure.

-The Permit for Work on Electrical Installations must be forwarded to the ESO contact person (in the case of Contractors) or to the respective Supervisor of the person who performs the work, with copy to the E-ELT Site Safety Engineer.
+The Permit for Work on Electrical Installations must be forwarded to the ESO contact person (in the case of Contractors) or to the respective Supervisor of the person who performs the work, with copy to the respective Site Safety Engineer.

-On completion of work, a de-isolation certificate must be issued and signed by both the person who carried out the work and by the person who requested the work.
+On completion of work, a de-isolation certificate must be issued and signed both by the person who carried out the work and by the person who requested the work.
 Once the de-isolation is signed off, no further work can be carried out on that particular installation.

-12.2.5 Personal protective equipment
+11.2.5 Personal protective equipment

 Personal protective equipment must be worn in accordance with the risk assessment.
-The appropriate personal protective equipment must be approved for work on or with electricity.
+The appropriate personal protective equipment must be approved for work on or with electricity

-13 Inspections
+12 Inspections